Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 The light in Murray’s visor turned green.
 Hand gesture, forward.

-Approaching their target was nothing they hadn’t already done a *lot.* When the light turned green, they let go of their tiny warp-capable launch---little more than a warp drive, capacitor and a rail to hold on to---and pushed toward the target airlock.
+Approaching their target was nothing they hadn’t already done a *lot.* When the light turned green, they let go of their tiny warp-capable launch - little more than a warp drive, capacitor and a rail to hold on to - and pushed toward the target airlock.
 Brief cold-gas maneuvers, hit the hull *gloves* first because boots tended to make noise while hands were nice and quiet, and they could sticky-swarm over the hull toward the airlock.

 The airlock was an evil-looking fucker, designed for force-docking with whatever the Hunters could catch, and not necessarily worried about leaving the prey’s own airlock in working order afterwards.
 But, vicious or not, it was their only way in.